andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/SUMA/SUMA_02_MakeSpec_AlignExp.rst

 Viewing the Alignment
 ***************

-You can then view the alignment by typing:
+If you are in the directory ``FS/sub-01_T1w/surf/SUMA``, You can then view the alignment by typing:

 ::